khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 Of course, we expected a correlation - but it is always fun to see what we can do with a SQL-manipulated dataset.
 To be clear, this whole project could have been done entirely in Power BI (or Tableau), but to keep a skill sharp you have to use it, and I like my SQL skills sharp.

-In part 2 of this blog we'll be further diving into some baseball datasets and using some more powerful tools to manipulate and pull data.
+In part 2 of this blog we'll be further diving into some baseball datasets and using some more powerful queries and Power BI tools to manipulate and pull more actionable data.
 Stay tuned for part 2 this week!

 Thanks for reading,